 Cod have significantly more vitamins E than chicken.
 Chicken contains more fat, saturated fat and monounsaturated fat.

 Another article you should check out is Cod Alternatives: The 12 Best Substitutes.
 Try other fish for variety or when it is unavailable.

 Both of them contain many of the same nutrients and therefore similar health benefits.
 Even though, I broke down the benefits by which meat offers the higher percentage of each nutrient.

 Cod Health Benefits

 Omega 3 Fatty Acids

-Cod provides 0.22 grams of omega-3 and the wings, 0.10 grams per four ounces raw, the most of any chicken part.
-Cod contains over 100% more which leads to the question, why does omega-3 fatty acids matter so much?
+The fish provides 0.22 grams of omega-3 and the wings, 0.10 grams per four ounces raw, the most of any part.
+It contains over 100% more which leads to the question, why does omega-3 fatty acids matter so much?